Generic Name: hydroxyurea (hye DROX ee yoo REE a)

 painful or difficult urination;

-signs of a weak immune system--fever, chills, body aches, flu symptoms, sores in your mouth and throat, pale skin, feeling light-headed or short of breath, rapid heart rate, trouble concentrating;
+signs of a weak immune system--fever, chills, body aches, flu symptoms, sores in your mouth and throat, pale skin, feeling light-headed or short of breath, easy bruising or bleeding;

 pancreas problems--severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate; or